palepen/sylvan/README.md

 - ~~attach to a process~~
 - ~~run a process~~
+- ~~single step~~
+- regs
+- breakpoints
+- step
-- software breakpoints
+- software watchpoints
-- hardware breakpoints
+- hardware watchpoints
-- watch points
+- get the errno of child if exec fails to set correct status and error (eg if a file isn't an executable, currently it says program has already exited when exec fails)